NVIDIA/aistore/docs/overview.md

 > For detailed traffic patterns diagrams, please refer to [this readme](traffic_patterns.md).

 Distribution of objects across AIS cluster is done via (lightning fast) two-dimensional consistent-hash whereby objects get distributed across all storage targets and, within each target, all local disks.

-## Read-after-write consistency

-`PUT(object)` is a transaction.
-New object (or new version of the object) becomes visible/accessible only when aistore finishes writing the first replica and its metadata.

-For S3 or any other remote [backend](/docs/providers.md), the latter includes:

-* remote PUT via vendor's SDK library;
-* local write under a temp name;
-* getting successful remote response that carries remote metadata;
-* simultaneously, computing checksum (per bucket config);
-* optionally, checksum validation, if configured;
-* finally, writing combined object metadata, at which point the object becomes visible and accessible.

-But _not_ prior to that point!

-If configured, additional copies and EC slices are added asynchronously.
-E.g., given a bucket with 3-way replication you may already read the first replica when the other two (copies) are still pending.

-It is worth emphasizing that the same rules of data protection and consistency are universally enforced across the board for all _data writing_ scenarios, including (but not limited to):

-* RESTful PUT (above);
-* cold GET (as in: `ais get s3://abc/xyz /dev/null` when S3 has `abc/xyz` while aistore doesn't);
-* copy bucket; transform bucket;
-* multi-object copy; multi-object transform; multi-object archive;
-* prefetch remote bucket;
-* download very large remote objects (blobs);
-* rename bucket;
-* promote NFS share

-and more.

 ## Open Format